 It's common for people who previously saw cleaning the floors as hard work to completely change their view once they try the i-mop.
 Suddenly, the floor cleaning part of the routine is now the best part!

-If you're used to a conventional “big box” walk-behind scrubber, you’ll also fall for the i-mop.
-You’ll get your floor-cleaning done faster and easier, giving you time back to spend on other cleaning tasks – or take a break.
+If you're used to a conventional big box walk-behind scrubber, you’ll also fall for the i-mop.
+You’ll get your floor-cleaning done faster and easier, giving you time back to spend on other cleaning tasks or take a break.

 8. Super easy to use

-The i-mop xl & xxl have a battery on the left and right side of the scrubbing deck.
+The i-mop XL & XXL have a battery on the left and right side of the scrubbing deck.
 There is no mixing them up.
 Not only will the batteries not fit on the incorrect side, they have a colour coded clip and holder (grey on one side, blue on the other) so you don’t waste time trying to insert them incorrectly anyway!

 There are no finger-twisting elastic or rubber straps to wrestle with while getting the tanks in position.
 The clean water tank clicks on with a heavy duty metal clip, and the recovery tank uses a powerful magnet in the handle to pull it into place.
-Super fast and easy.

 9. The most portable floor scrubber